Chart Color Schemes

 The level of general health in Toongabbie - Constitution Hill is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Private health cover is present in approximately 52% of the total population (~12,500 people), slightly leading the average SA2 area.
-The most prevalent medical conditions are arthritis (7.0%) and asthma (6.2%), while 73.0% of residents report no medical ailments, compared to 79.0% in Greater Sydney.
-The area has a higher proportion of residents aged 65 and over at 18.1% (4,308 people), compared to the Greater Sydney average of 12.5%.
+However, older and at-risk cohorts have higher rates of these conditions, with approximately 52% of residents having private health cover, slightly above the average SA2 area's rate.
+The most prevalent medical conditions are arthritis (7.0%) and asthma (6.2%).
+About 73.0% of residents report no medical ailments, compared to 79.0% in Greater Sydney.
+The area has a higher proportion of seniors aged 65 and over at 18.1%, with 4,312 people falling into this category, compared to Greater Sydney's 12.5%.

 Frequently Asked Questions - Health